wpsharks/slackmagic/README.md

 #### Installation Instructions

-- Download the ZIP file from the `master` branch here at GitHub.
+- Download the ZIP file from the `000000-dev` branch here at GitHub.
   Or just clone the repo, that's fine too.

 	```
 	git clone https://github.com/websharks/slackmagic
-	git checkout master
+	git checkout 000000-dev
 	```

 - Now open Chrome and go to: `chrome://extensions/`